the old kennels

 From the house to the church the gardens are defined but uncomplicated, open lawns acknowledging space rather than design in an effort not to compete with the church spire that so dominates this view.
 The addition of blocks of ornamental grasses helped to set the atmosphere along with a meadow strip and an apple orchard.

-The lawns are contained by clipped Yew Hedges, on the reverse of which are long flower boarders lining a perimeter path.
+The lawns are contained by clipped Yew Hedges, on the reverse of which are long flower borders lining a perimeter path.
 From here you can promenade between the flowers looking out over the woods and valleys from this slip of verdant life.

 Further rooms, terraces and courtyards offer greater variation creating a garden in harmony with its setting and surroundings whilst also offering great adventure and promise.